nexus-rpc/api/SPEC.md

   **Body**: Arbitrary data conveying the operation's result.
 Headers should specify content type and encoding.

+- `408 Request Timeout`: The server gave up waiting for operation completion.
+The request may be retried by the caller.

+  **Body**: Empty.

-- `204 No Content`: Operation completed successfully with an empty result or is still running.
+- `412 Precondition Failed`: Operation still running.

   When waiting for completion, the caller may re-issue this request to start a new long poll.

-  **Headers**:

-  - `Nexus-Operation-State: running`

   **Body**: Empty.

-- `482 Operation Failed`: Operation completed as `failed` or `canceled`.
+- `424 Failed Dependency`: Operation completed as `failed` or `canceled`.

   **Headers**: